bootladder/blog/jekyll/_posts/2018-03-07-javascript-notes-the-relearning.md

 //Calling this function again, using a helper named click which,
 //instead of calling the function, sends another click event?
+//Hmm, maybe because we want the call to happen asynchronous to this
+//function call we're currently in, as opposed to recursive?
             click(btnStartRecording);
         });
         return;